Fed expectations buoy dollar after Wednesday selloff

 Fed fund futures show markets believe there is an 85 percent chance the Fed will raise rates next week.
 A recent Reuters poll showed that all but one of 18 brokerages that deal directly with the Fed expect a rate increase.

-The dollar index .DXY, which measures the greenback against six major rivals, rose 0.49 percent, to 97.824.
+The dollar index, which measures the greenback against six major rivals, rose 0.49 percent, to 97.824.

 The New Zealand dollar rallied after the Reserve Bank of New Zealand cut interest rates but said further easing should not be needed.